TRACE: Learning to Compute on Circuit Graphs: Method

 \subsection{Hierarchical Transformer}

-To address the limitations of MPNNs and Graph Transformers discussed in Section~\ref{sec:intro} and ~\ref{sec:background}, we propose a new paradigm for encoding the computational graph, with a position-aware Hierarchical Transformer that enables the operator-specific interaction among input variables, faithfully mirroring the computational process illustrated in Figure~\ref{fig:computational_graph}.
+To address the limitations of MPNNs and Graph Transformers discussed in Section~\ref{sec:intro} and ~\ref{sec:background}, we propose a new paradigm for encoding circuit graphs, with a position-aware Hierarchical Transformer that enables operator-specific interaction among input variables, faithfully mirroring the computational process illustrated in Figure~\ref{fig:computational_graph}.

-A computational graph $\mathcal{G}=(\mathbf{V},\mathbf{E})$, consists of primary input (PI) nodes, which have an in-degree of zero, and operator nodes, whose in-degree is determined by their type.
-We begin by computing the logic level of each node in topological order\footnote{To handle cyclic graphs, such as sequential AIGs, we follow \citet{khan2025deepseq2} by treating all flip-flops or registers as pseudo Primary Inputs (PIs) and removing the feedback edges to compute the logical level.} as follows:
+A circuit graph $\mathcal{G}=(\mathbf{V},\mathbf{E})$, consists of primary input (PI) nodes, which have an in-degree of zero, and operator nodes, whose in-degree is determined by their type.
+We begin by computing the logic level of each node in topological order\footnote{To handle cyclic graphs, such as sequential AIGs, we follow \citet{khan2025deepseq2} by treating all flip-flops or registers as pseudo Primary Inputs (PIs) and removing the feedback edges to compute the logical level.} as follows: The logic level defines the dataflow through the graph.
+Inspired by asynchronous MPNNs, we process nodes level by level.
+First, Primary Input (PI) nodes (level 0) are initialized with their input distribution, e.g., $\mathcal{B}(p)$, a Bernoulli distribution with parameter $p$.
+Then, for the nodes $v_0^k, v_1^k, \dots, v_{n_k}^k$ at subsequent level $k>0$, we gather their respective sets of direct predecessors, $\mathcal{N}(v_0^k), \dots, \mathcal{N}(v_{n_k}^k)$, where each set is defined as $\mathcal{N}(v_i^k) = \{u_j \in \mathbf{V} \mid (u_j,v_i^k)\in \mathbf{E} \}$.